All the Pretty Horses (film): Production

 All the Pretty Horses was filmed in New Mexico and Texas.
-The production was a partnership between Columbia Pictures and Miramax, with the former initially handling the film's domestic release and the latter overseeing international distribution.
-The studios switched distribution roles reportedly due to Thornton's refusal to cut the film, which was said to have a total runtime of three hours and 40 minutes.
-With Miramax now at the helm of the film's U.S. marketing efforts, studio co-chair Harvey Weinstein demanded that the film be cut down to under two hours and also put aside the original musical score by Daniel Lanois, having Marty Stuart replace it.
+The production was a partnership between Columbia Pictures and Miramax Films, with Columbia initially handling the film's domestic release and Miramax Films overseeing international distribution.
+The studios switched distribution roles reportedly, due to Billy Bob Thornton's refusal to cut the film, which was said to have a total runtime of three hours and 40 minutes.
+With Miramax Films now at the helm of the film's U.S. marketing efforts, studio co-chairman Harvey Weinstein demanded that the film be cut down to under two hours and also put aside the original musical score by Daniel Lanois, having Marty Stuart replace it.
 The theatrical cut was brought down to one hour and 55 minutes.

 In his 2004 book Down and Dirty Pictures, Peter Biskind detailed the troubled post-production process of the film.
-Damon publicly criticized Weinstein's decision to edit the film, and is quoted by Biskind as saying, "It was like you bake a soufflé and somebody wants you to make it half the size, and you just chop the thing in half and try to mold it and make it look like that was how you made it to begin with.
+Matt Damon publicly criticized Weinstein's decision to edit the film, and is quoted by Biskind as saying: "It was like you bake a soufflé and somebody wants you to make it half the size, and you just chop the thing in half and try to mold it and make it look like that was how you made it to begin with.
 It can't work."
 Damon added Weinstein "tried to make it look like a love story, so that teenagers would go see it.
-He made a trailer with me and Penélope Cruz swimming around in the water, skinny-dipping, with Bono singing...And on the poster, they put, 'Some passions can never be tamed,' which is exactly what the movie's not about.
+He made a trailer with me and Penélope Cruz swimming around in the water, skinny-dipping, with Bono singing ...
+And on the poster, they put, 'Some passions can never be tamed,' which is exactly what the movie's not about.
 There is no love story, it's about unrequited love, it's about life being bigger than these people and just crushing the passion out of them."